Version 3.0 Final 8 January 2026

 sportscotland is committed to protecting the privacy and security of your personal information.
-This privacy notice describes how we collect and use personal information about you, in accordance with Data Protection legislation.
+This privacy notice describes how we collect and use personal information about you, in accordance with UK Data Protection legislation.
 This Privacy Notice contains important information about how we collect, manage, use, and protect your personal information.

-This privacy notice is applicable to all current and former sportscotland volunteers, including volunteers working as Young Ambassadors or taking part in the Young People’s Sport Panel, Board Members, and any other volunteers who may be associated with sportscotland (“Volunteers”).
+This privacy notice is applicable to all sportscotland volunteers, including volunteers working as Young Ambassadors or taking part in the Young People’s Sport Panel, Board Members, Fit for Girls Tutors and any other volunteers who may be associated with sportscotland (“ Volunteers ”).
 This notice does not form part of any contract of employment or other contract to provide services.

 The Scottish Sports Council, trading as ‘sportscotland’ of Doges, Templeton on the Green, 62 Templeton Street, Glasgow, G40 1DA is the “controller” of the personal information that you provide to us and is registered as a data controller with the Information Commissioner’s Office, registration number Z7177835.